Birthday Favors Parents Don't Hate: 12 Low-Clutter Ideas for Kids' Parties

 How much should birthday party favors cost per child?

 A typical budget is $2–$5 per child.
-At this range, you can afford quality sticker books, activity pads, seed packets, or mini snack packs.
-Going above $8 per child is generous but not expected; below $1 per child usually means low-quality items.
+At this range, you can afford quality items like sticker books, activity pads, or seed packets.
+One nicer item ($6–$8) always beats several cheaper fillers ($1 each).

 Are edible birthday party favors a good idea?